SeanJaven/hello-world/README.md

 First Edit!

 I'm Sean.
 I'm learning to code.
-I've never eaten tacos on the moon.
+I've never eaten tacos on the moon...